manolofdez/AsyncBluetooth/README.md

     .store(in: &cancellables)
 ```

-Remember that you should enable notifications on that characteristc to receive updated values.
+Remember that you should enable notifications on that characteristic to receive updated values.

 ```swift
 try await peripheral.setNotifyValue(true, characteristicUUID, serviceUUID)